Sutton Bonington: Transport

 There were two railway stations close to the village: Kegworth station (closed in 1968) to the north and Hathern station (closed in 1960) to the south-east.
 In 2008, East Midlands Parkway station opened at Ratcliffe on Soar, approximately 3.5 mi to the north, providing good links on the Midland Main Line which passes through the parish and on the eastern edge of the village in a cutting.

 Junction 24 of the M1 motorway is only 2.5 mi away, near Kegworth, and the East Midlands Airport is also nearby to the west.
 The A6006 Rempstone Road runs along the south-east boundary of the parish, and through Zouch, and leads to the A6.

-The Skylink bus route serves the village and the university campus, with regular buses running between Nottingham city centre and Loughborough, including stops at Kegworth, the Airport, Long Eaton and Beeston.
-Another, less regular, bus service operates between Nottingham city centre and Normanton on Soar, via Clifton.
+Until 2023 Skylink bus route served the village and the university campus, with regular buses running between Nottingham city centre and Loughborough, including stops at Kegworth, the Airport, Long Eaton and Beeston.

+Kinchbus operate the Nottinghamshire County Council funded demand responsive transport Zone4 services in the area,following the closure of Ct4n buses, Kinchbus will also be providing 4 return journeys into Loughborough on service 66 from 24 August.

 The long-distance footpath, the Midshires Way, passes through the parish, running from West Leake to Kegworth along Melton Lane and Station Road.
 Two of the country lanes in the parish (Landcroft Lane and Hungary Lane) were designated as quiet lanes in 2004, giving equal priority between vehicular traffic and pedestrians, cyclists and horse riders.
 The River Soar, which runs through Zouch and then along the western boundary of the parish, is canalised and is well used by small watercraft.